aschweigert/newspack-plugin-update-checker/README.md

-# newspack-plugin-update-checker
+# Newspack Plugin Update Checker

-Newspack doesn't list most of their plugins in the wp.org plugin directory so they need to be updated from GitHub.
+[Newspack](https://newspack.com) doesn't list most of their plugins in the wp.org plugin directory so they need to be updated from GitHub.

 Fortunately, there's a [plugin updater library](https://github.com/YahnisElsts/plugin-update-checker) that can check for updates and let you know when a new version is available.